 What Most People Want to Know About Dental Bridges

-Initially, you’ll be fitted with a temporary bridge while the lab creates your custom bridge.
+Initially, you’ll be fitted with a temporary bridge while the lab creates your custom final one.
 The temporary bridge may not feel great because it isn’t custom sized to your mouth.
 You’ll also be adjusting to having a crown where you’ve had a missing tooth for a while.
 Once the custom bridge is cemented in place, it should fit well and be comfortable.
 Sometimes getting the exact right fit will take a few adjustments, but then you won’t notice much difference between your new bridge and your teeth.
-Many people have bridges for 15-20 years without having any problems with comfort.
+Many people have them for 15-20 years without having any problems with comfort.

 What do Dental Bridges Look Like?

-Are Implants Better Than Bridges?
+Are Implants Better?

-While dental implants are a better choice for many patients, those with loss of bone in the jaw or other oral health concerns may benefit from a traditional dental bridges.
+While dental implants are a better choice for many patients, those with loss of bone in the jaw or other oral health concerns may benefit from a dental bridge.
 Implants require bone density in the jaw that may not be there if your teeth have been missing for a long time.
 For most cases, we recommend implants as a replacement for lost teeth because they can be better long-term for your oral health, as the surrounding teeth do not have to have crowns put on them.
-But traditional bridges have been used for decades and remain a good long-term solution for those who are not good candidates or are uncomfortable with the idea of implants.
+But bridges have been used for decades and remain a good long-term solution for those who are not good candidates or are uncomfortable with the idea of implants.

 The Right Solution